content-left-bg.png

 You may notice that the home education provisions in the EGPA refer to the 'chief executive'.
 The chief executive of the Department of Education is the Director-General.

-The Director-General delegates (gives) power to officers in the Home Education Unit to make regulatory decisions on his behalf.
+The Director-General delegates (gives) power to officers in the Home Education Unit to make regulatory decisions on their behalf.
 The officers who are allowed to make decisions in the Home Education Unit include Senior Education Officers and their supervisors.

 You can read more about our processes in the Home education in Queensland procedure.